daniyal-fahim/Compilor-Construction-Project/docs/reflection.md

-# Reflection: LogicEval Compiler Project
+# Reflection: LogicHorizon Compiler Project

 ## What was learned

 ### 1. Compiler Pipeline
-Building LogicEval reinforced the understanding of the standard compiler pipeline:
+Building LogicHorizon reinforced the understanding of the standard compiler pipeline:
 - **Lexical Analysis**: Converting raw text into a stream of tokens.
 - **Syntax Analysis**: Using a recursive descent parser to build an Abstract Syntax Tree (AST) from tokens.
 - **Semantic Analysis**: Validating the AST for correctness (e.g., checking for undefined rules).